Goodka7/Threat-Hunting-PowerShell-/README.md

 ## Summary

-The user "labuser" on the device "hardmodevm" installed and used the Tor Browser, taking actions that raised concerns.
-First, "labuser" silently initiated the installation of the Tor Browser through a PowerShell command.
-After the installation, they created the "tor.exe" file and executed it, which started the Tor service with specific configurations.
-Additionally, multiple instances of "firefox.exe" associated with the Tor Browser were launched, and the user successfully connected to the Tor network, accessing a remote IP and URL, suggesting the use of Tor for anonymous browsing.
-Furthermore, a folder (tor-shopping-list) containing several .txt and .json files was created, holding several files with names indicating potential illicit activity.
-These actions suggest that the user may have been engaging in suspicious or unauthorized activities using the Tor network.
+The user "labuser" on the device "hardmodevm" executed multiple suspicious PowerShell commands and created temporary files, raising concerns about potential misuse.
+First, "labuser" initiated the execution of a PowerShell script (`payload.ps1`) with the `-ExecutionPolicy Bypass` flag, bypassing standard security measures.
+During the execution, temporary script files such as `__PSScriptPolicyTest_bdps4qml.1vq.ps1` and `__PSScriptPolicyTest_xp01hqvv.wby.ps1` were created in the `C:\Windows\Temp` directory.
+These files indicate automated or obfuscated script activity.
+Additionally, encoded commands were executed through `powershell.exe`, initiated by `gc_worker.exe`, further suggesting the use of obfuscation techniques to conceal activity.
+The involvement of elevated accounts like "system" in conjunction with these processes raises further suspicion of privilege escalation or unauthorized operations.
+The combination of these actions points to potential malicious activity, such as script-based attacks or the disabling of security features, and warrants immediate investigation.

 ---

 ## Response Taken

-TOR usage was confirmed on the endpoint `hardmodevm` by the user `labuser`.
-The device was isolated, and the user's direct manager was notified.
+Suspicious PowerShell activity was confirmed on the endpoint `hardmodevm` by the user `labuser`.
+The device was immediately isolated to prevent further potential misuse, and the user's direct manager was notified for follow-up investigation and potential disciplinary action.

 ---